 The Sub-Fund will invest a minimum of 50% of its assets in securities aligned with the Environmental and Social characteristics (#1) promoted by the Sub-Fund.
-The remaining will be constituted by the other strategies of the Sub-Fund such as Short strategy, Financial contracts, cash or cash equivalents.
+The remaining will be constituted by other equities, Financial contracts, cash or cash equivalents.